 In the case of the checked Dogon blanket to the left the weaver diverged from a couple of traditional practices: He alternated between sections with white waft and black waft to create a checker board look.
 He also used industrially manufactured tread, which made it easier to have consistent sized patches.

 Indigo Cloth (West Africa)

-For solid colored cloth traditional weavers weave and sew a natural colored cloth (off-white) and then dye the whole piece.
-There are a number of traditional vegetable and mineral natural dyes available.
+For solid colored cloth, traditional weavers weave and sew a natural colored cloth (off-white) and then dye the whole piece.
+There are a number of traditional vegetable and mineral based natural dyes available.
 A favorite color, especially among women, is indigo blue.
 For the Dogon, the dying process is often combined with tying the cloth to get a stippled look.
 These are often worn as wrap-around skirts.

 Additional indigo cloth comes from Guinea, Sierra Leone, Liberia and Mali.
 The dark blue color is derived from the dye of the indigo plant.
 The plant has pinnate leaves and clusters of red or purple flowers that are used to produce the dye indigo.
 A good 4’x6’ piece can sell for $50

 The most revered hand-woven narrow strip cloth is Ashanti Kente.
 It is considered a prestige item because of the time and skill it takes to weave.
 It is woven by the Ashanti (or Asante) people of southern Ghana.
 It is the cloths of the King and court of the Ashanti empire and is now used for distinguished events around the African continent and in the Diaspora.
 Kente cloth seem to imbue power in any location.